-We believe that the encouragement and support of smallholder farmers in developing countries – many of whom are women – offers the best route to sustainably feed the growing global population and alleviate poverty for the farmers and their communities.
-Co-operatives have an important role to play in this, as they enable members to pool resources, realise economies of scale and secure fairer prices.
+Co-operatives have an important role to play, as they enable smallholder farmers to pool resources, realise economies of scale and secure fairer prices.
 In fact, the majority of the million-plus farmers who are part of the Fairtrade movement are involved through co-operatives.

-Our work with small-scale tea farmers in Kenya demonstrates the benefits of co-operative membership for smallholder farmers, who traditionally face numerous challenges such as highly unstable global tea prices and a lack of bargaining power to negotiate decent terms of trade.
+Our work with small-scale tea farmers in Kenya demonstrates the benefits they have received through joining a co-operative.
+Tea farmers traditionally face numerous challenges such as highly unstable global tea prices and a lack of bargaining power to negotiate decent terms of trade.